RatJuggler/my-production-docker-build/README.md

     ./build.sh

 The script clones only the minimum source code required (no history) for each project and then uses the projects compose file to create the images for that project.
+Options are available to set the registry, docker id (repository) and tag for the generated images.
+If a registry and repository are set the script will attempt to push the images to that repository.
+It will not default the registry to Docker Hub you have to explicitly set it:

+    ./build.sh -r docker.io -i johnchase

-Environment variables must be exported for use in the compose file but can be injected directly into the build files via the build-arg option.
+Note: Environment variables must be exported for use in the compose file but can be injected directly into the build files via the build-arg option.

-Everything is then tied together in this project with a base docker-compose file to orchestrate the images.
-This file also includes an additional ingress proxy image to route requests to projects that serve content on request (websites basically).
+After the images are built everything is then tied together in this project, with a docker-compose file to orchestrate the containers.
+This file also includes an additional ingress proxy image to route requests to project's that serve content on request
+(websites basically).
 The base file creates this image without any SSL security and without the *upgrade-insecure-requests* CSP setting to make testing the full environment easier.
-An override file available is then used for the live environment which creates the ingress proxy image with the SSL certificates included (see Note on security below) and also upgrades the CSP settings.
+An override file is then available for the live environment which creates the ingress proxy image with the SSL certificates included (see Note on security below) and also upgrades the CSP settings.

 You can see how the override file will be applied using: